 Alma High School Model United Nations Club

 Model United Nations is a simulation of the UN General Assembly.
-In Model UN, students step into the shoes of ambassadors from UN member states to debate current issus on the organization's agenda.
+In Model UN, students step into the shoes of delegates from UN member states to debate current issues on the organization's agenda.
 While playing their roles as ambassadors, student "delegates" make speeches, prepare draft resolutions, negotiate with allies and adversaries, resolve conflicts, and navigate the Model UN conference rules of procedure -- all in the interest of promoting international cooperation to resolve problems that affect countries all over the world.

 Who Can Participate?